akiko-pusu/redmine_theme_kodomo_midori/README.md

 You can also customize this theme under dockerenvironment.
 Please edit stylesheets/application.cs, stylesheets/responsive.css and javascripts/theme.js.

+## Fonts

+The basic font is the Google font "Patrick Hand".
+So that a handwriting style is applied to the text.
+You can customize the font to your liking by modifying the CSS.

 ## Contributions

 I tried to make it for elementary and junior high school students, but it doesn't cover all the functions of Redmine, and there are still a lot of things that are not styled to look good.